peace <greeting> 4 realizations

 The equivalent of the Arabic expression, the response being עליכם שלום ʻalēḵem šālōm 'upon you be peace'.
 As in Arabic, ʻalēḵem can be suppressed.

-NEW Realization 4
+ACCEPTED Realization 4

 type Borrowing